Dear Members and friends,

 Shortly after the turn of the 20th Century, at the age of 83, James Cass, known for putting Cayucos on the map for the thriving shipping trade, gradually expanded his interests to include maintaining his apple and walnut orchards, farming, his own dairy and creamery operations, and in 1916, resumed his earlier interest in hog-raising.
 He never stopped working.
 James Cass died in Cayucos at the age of 92.
 His death certificate humbly listed his occupation as “retired merchant."

-The Cayucos Historical Society is a not-for-profit, 501c3 organization with a mission to preserve our local history.
+The Cayucos Historical Society is a not-for-profit, 501c3 organization to preserve our local history.

 MEMBERSHIP CHOICES: